 Chronic obstructive pulmonary disease (COPD)

-TNF blockers target the chemical “TNF alpha.”
-This chemical is released during the inflammatory process.
+TNF blockers target the chemical “TNF alpha,” which is a chemical that’s released during the inflammatory process.
 Interstitial pneumonia is a rare but frequently fatal side effect of treatment with TNF blockers.
-While you’re taking these biologic medicines, your doctor should regularly monitor you for signs and symptoms of pneumonia.
+While you’re taking these biologic medications, your doctor should regularly monitor you for signs and symptoms of pneumonia.

 Exposure to irritants